Film review: Full Metal Jacket (1987), directed by Stanley Kubrick

 Also starring Adam Baldwin (Jayne from Firefly, y’all) and Dorian Harewood.

-When the Squeeze found me watching this, he raised an eyebrow and said something along the lines of “do you know what that film’s about?” to which I replied “yes, I’ve seen this film before”.
+When Mr T found me watching this, he raised an eyebrow and said something along the lines of “do you know what that film’s about?” to which I replied “yes, I’ve seen this film before”.
 It’s about war and how harsh it can be, and how de-humanising.
 Most of all, I just watched it because it’s a classic film and hailed as one of the greats.
 (Your mileage may vary.)

 Technically, not a lot happens.
 In the first half, the half that I find more interesting to watch, the young men mostly run around training and get shouted at, with Lawrence getting bullied.
 The second, Joker’s in Nam dodging bullets.